Skip to main content Skip to navigation

 From the time you arrive at Warwick, Student Opportunity can help you think about yourself and your future.
 We enable you to develop a global perspective, become culturally aware, and have confidence in achieving your vision of career success.
 We do this by supporting you to engage with a rich and varied range of experiences and opportunities to help you to achieve your full potential.

 Higher education is about developing your academic capability and your personality, experience and skills - and though the future may seem far off, employers like to hear what students have done with their time at university and place great emphasis on the development of skills.
-Economics students are offered plenty of opportunities to develop skills through workshops and initiatives offered through Student Opportunity.
+Economics students can take advantage of a range of opportunities to develop skills through workshops and initiatives offered through Student Opportunity.

 The Student Opportunity Careers Team can enable you to devise and implement plans which will help you get where you want to be in terms of work and careers once your studies here are over.
 Support is available to you regardless of which year you are in (and indeed after you graduate), whether your ideas are common or unusual and wherever you are in your career thinking, from being extremely focused to having no ideas at all.
 Support includes: